A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Differentially Private wERM

-As OWL is a special case of wERM, Algorithm \ref{alg:DP-wERM} is applicable to train a privacy-preserving OWL model that satisfies $\epsilon$-DP, so are the remarks on variable selection, dimensionality reduction, and hyperparameter tuning.
-The algorithm generates privacy-preserving outputs from OWL by operating on the primal weighted SVM problem with a linear kernel.
-For SVMs with a nonlinear kernel, it can approximated with a linear kernel.
-For example, \citet{chaudhuri2011} approximate nonlinear kernels using random projections \citep{Rahimi2007,Rahimi2008}, which is the approach mentioned at the beginning of Section \ref{sec:DP_guarantees} and adopted by Algorithm \ref{alg:DP-wERM}.
-This contrasts with the typical method of solving the problem by optimizing the dual problem using the popular ``kernel trick'' to efficiently compute the solution for a nonlinear basis (e.g., Gaussian or radial kernels and polynomial kernels).
-This is because the dual problem poses special problems for DP as releasing the learned SVM would also release the information of the predictions of individuals in the training data\footnote{Approxmating nonlinear kernals with linear ones is one approach to solve SVMs with DP guarantees.
-Other approaches exist; for example, \citet{Rubenstein2012} solve the SVM dual problem directly with DP, bypassing the privacy concerns of the kernel trick.}.
+Algorithm \ref{alg:DP-wERM} can be applied to train a privacy-preserving OWL model given that OWL is a special case of wERM, achieving DP guarantees by operating on the primal weighted SVM problem.
+This contrasts with the typical approach of optimizing the dual problem leveraging the popular ``kernel trick'' for a nonlinear basis (e.g., Gaussian or radial kernels and polynomial kernels).
+This is because the dual formulation presents privacy vulnerabilities by exposing individual training samples that serve as support vectors.
+Nevertheless, alternative strategies exist; for instance, \cite{Rubenstein2012} solves the dual problem directly with DP, bypassing the typical privacy limitations of the kernel trick.